telerik/ajax-docs/api/client/Telerik.Web.UI.RadDropDownTree.md

 The event arguments.

-### entryRemoving
+### entryAdding

-The entryRemoving client-side event is fired when an entry is about to be removed from the Entry area.
+The entryAdding client-side event is fired when an entry is about to be added to the entry area.
 The event can be cancelled.
+When the CheckBoxes property of the control is set to either the TriState or the CheckChildNodes, the event will fire only for the node that is being checked.

 #### Event Data